 Hey, It's That Sound!: In "Piece of My Heart", the Patterson's doorbell sound is the familiar "buzzer" one of the Pickles' residence in Rugrats.

 Only two DVD's were released.
 One contains the special "Far From Home", the unaired pilot episode "The Party", and the series premiere "Ginger the Juvey".
 The other contains the finale "The Wedding Frame" and the episodes "Stealing First" and "Dare I, Darren?".

 In 2013, the entire series was released on iTunes, including the unaired "high school" episodes.
 The series was also released on Amazon Instant Video the following year.
 Unfortunately, the episodes were removed from both services in January 2015 for unknown reasons.
 Two episodes which were once available in separate Nick-themed iTunes packs before the complete series release ("Ginger the Juvey" and "An Even-Steven Holiday Special") have been removed as well.

-Nicktoons' rerun rotation did not include "Sleep On It" or "Ginger's Solo".
+Nicktoons' rerun rotation did not include "Sleep On It" nor "Ginger's Solo".
 The former was also pulled from reruns from the regular Nickelodeon after a few years.
 It is unknown why they were pulled, although it may have been due to petty parental complaints (in the case of "Sleep On It", possibly over Hoodsey visibly wetting himself or the girls' comments on bedwetting being "disgusting"; in the case of "Ginger's Solo", possibly over Clover appearing very underdressed).

 Playing Against Type: The usually dull and slow speaking Ben Stein as fast-talking realtor Buddy Baker.

 The unaired pilot was quite different from the show we know of today.
 The main difference were the designs and art style.
 The hair styles were different, Miranda and Darren were white, and the style was similar to the Rugrats (Deranged Animation and all).
 Perhaps the biggest difference is Courtney being much much more of an Alpha Bitch, and Blake being an Annoying Younger Sibling and radically out of character compared to how he is in the show.
 (He crashed the party in his underpants!)